Richard Kollmar: Personal life

 Kollmar was married twice and had two children.
 On April 6, 1940, he married Dorothy Kilgallen at St. Vincent Ferrer Church in Manhattan.
 The couple had two children: Richard, Jr. (born 1941) and Jill (born 1943).
 A third child, Kerry (born 1954), was suspected by some to be the son of Kilgallen and the singer Johnnie Ray, conceived during an extramarital affair.
 Kilgallen achieved more fame and recognition in her multiple careers than her husband achieved in his, and many who socialized with the couple gravitated toward her high intelligence.
 This took a heavy emotional toll on Kollmar, but they remained married until her death in November 1965.
 Those who attended her funeral included fashion designer Anne Fogarty, whom Kollmar married in June 1967.
 They remained married until his death.

 In 1967 and early 1968, Kollmar, Fogarty and young Kerry lived in a penthouse on Manhattan's East 72nd Street, with Kollmar commuting to and from his East 53rd Street art gallery called "the Pastiche."
 In the spring of 1968, Kollmar and Fogarty purchased the same East 68th Street townhouse where he had lived with his first wife, Dorothy Kilgallen, and Kerry.
 The couple made renovations that included tearing down walls, rebuilding hallways and setting up a studio for Fogarty to design clothes.
 They leased the ground floor to two ophthalmologists, who opened a practice there.
 How long Kollmar's art gallery "the Pastiche" lasted is unknown.
 In 1969 or 1970, Richard Kollmar disowned Kerry, who was then age 15 or 16.
 Kerry lived with friends and in foster homes until he became a legal adult, by which time Richard was dead.

 Death

 On January 7, 1971, Kollmar died at the Manhattan townhouse where he lived with his second wife, Anne Fogarty.
 Newspaper reports stated that he "... died in his sleep late Thursday [January 7] in his New York home."
 According to his friends, Kollmar had broken his shoulder while falling at home three days before his death.
+This obituary also said the Pastiche had expired some months before his death.

 His funeral was held on January 9 at St. Vincent Ferrer Church in Manhattan, where he had married his first wife in 1940.